-- serve on the state board at the discretion of the Governor: and - convey voting privileges to non-required members of the local board. - (1) Delegation of authority and financial liability
+- enter into an agreement with the local board that describes the respective roles and responsibilities of the parties; - serve on the state board at the discretion of the Governor; and - convey voting privileges to non-required members of the local board.

+(1) Delegation of authority and financial liability

-The CEO within each local must serve as the subrecipient for WIOA Title IB (Youth, Adult, and Dislocated Worker programs) funds unless the CEO designates an alternative entity to serve as subrecipient or fiscal agent.
+The CEO within each local must serve as the subrecipient for Title I funds unless the CEO designates an alternative entity to serve as subrecipient or fiscal agent.
 CEOs in local areas having multiple units of general local government may designate a single CEO as the subrecipient or designate another entity to serve as subrecipient or fiscal agent pursuant to an agreement among the CEOs in the local area.
 When an alternate entity is designated as fiscal agent by the CEO, the CEO must ensure the fiscal agent has clearly defined roles and responsibilities regarding:

-- receipt of funds from the entity functioning as subrecipient; - ensuring sustained fiscal integrity and accountability for expenditures of funds in accordance with Office of Management and Budget (OMB) circulars, WIOA, and corresponding Federal and state laws, rules, and regulations and the State's policies; - responding to audit financial findings; - maintaining proper accounting records and adequate documentation; - preparing financial reports; - providing technical assistance to subrecipients regarding fiscal issues; - procuring contracts or obtaining written agreements; - conducting financial monitoring of service providers; and - ensuring independent audit of all WIOA Title IB (Youth, Adult, and Dislocated Worker programs) employment and training programs.
+- receipt of funds from the entity functioning as subrecipient; - ensuring sustained fiscal integrity and accountability for expenditures of funds in accordance with the Uniform Guidance (2 CFR Parts 200 and 2900), WIOA, corresponding Federal and state laws, rules, and regulations, and the State's policies; - responding to audit financial findings; - maintaining proper accounting records and adequate documentation; - preparing financial reports; - providing technical assistance to subrecipients regarding fiscal issues; - procuring contracts or obtaining written agreements;